TQZhang04/outage-severity-analysis/README.md

   frameborder="0"
 ></iframe>

-This chart is Month distribution.
+This chart shows the distribution for the number of outages for each month.
 As we can see, the number of outages peaks around the summer months.

 ### Years
 Has the number of outages been on the rise?
 Plotting the distribution of years might give us some insights.